itsfuad/JaanLang/README.md

 Let's explore the basics of JaanLang to do simple tasks.

+## Installation
+Install Node.js and npm from [here](https://nodejs.org/en/download/).

+Run `npm install -g jaan` to install JaanLang compiler globally.

+You can the use `jaan` command to compile and run JaanLang programs.

+Run `jaan -h` to see the help menu.

 ## Starting program

 Programs must start with `hi jaan` and end with `bye jaan`: